alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

-# How JavaScript Spread Operator and Rest Parameters Work
+# What Javascript Spread Operator is, How It Works and How to Use It

 Rest Parameters and Spread Operator are two quite popular features introduced in ES6.
 Thi tutorial will help you understand them.
 You will learn what rest parameters and spread operator are and how they work.
 You will also learn how to use them in the right way.